student-7553/platforming-demo/README.md

 # Platforming-demo
 This project serves as a foundational building block for 2d platformer-style games.
 It offers a solid foundation for those interested in platforming game or for anyone looking to explore game development.

-The game was developed with the unity engine.
+The game demo was developed with the unity engine.